f-julie/bd-maps-parts-discovery/README.md

 Implement the `removeWord()` method in the `DevicePartDiscovery` class.

 The tests in `DevicePartDiscoveryRemoveWordTest` will ensure you have implemented it correctly.
-You can run these from IntelliJ or run the
+You can run these from IntelliJ.
-   `./gradlew -q clean :test --tests DevicePartDiscoveryRemoveWordTest` gradle command to execute these tests.

 ## PART C - `getMostFrequentWord`